ImpulsePower/interface_MKIO/README.md

 # Further plans

+* Universal search for submodules in the launching script
 * Introduction to the state machine - default states for more correct synthesis in Quartus
 * It's necessary to add synthesis constraints
 * Eliminate the crutch delay in device2 and device4